KomputeProject/kompute/README.md

 This simple example will show the basics of Kompute through the high level API.

 1. Create and initialise a set of data tensors for processing
-2. Run compute shader synchronously
+2. Run multiplication operation synchronously
 3. Map results back from GPU memory to print the results

 View the [extended version](#your-first-kompute-extended-version) or [more examples](#simple-examples).